 She worked alongside Experimental Jetset to launch the Whitney’s institutional identity in 2013, overseeing the design of each application of the new system and planning the phased integration of the release museum-wide.

-Prior to her current position, from 2007–2012, Hilary designed covers and feature stories on weekly basis for the New York Times Sunday Magazine.
+From 2007-2012, Hilary designed covers and feature stories on weekly basis for the New York Times Sunday Magazine.

 In 2011, she also wrote a design series on the magazine’s blog called Who Made That? which became a weekly column in the printed magazine and the subject of a special issue.